Mieze/RTL8111_driver_for_OS_X/README.md

 - Use Wireshark to create a packet dump in order to collect diagnostic information.
 - Keep in mind that there are many manufacturers of network equipment.
 Although Ethernet is an IEEE standard different implementations may show different behavior causing incompatibilities.
 In case you are having trouble try a different switch or a different cable.

+Help - I'm getting kernel panics!
+Well, before you start complaining about bugs after you upgraded macOS and ask me to publish a driver update, you should first try to resolve the issue on your own by cleaning the system caches.
+As the driver uses macOS's private network driver interface, which is supposed to be used by Apple provided drivers only, you might run into problems after an OS update because the linker may fail to recognize that IONetworking.kext has been updated and that the driver needs to be linked against the new version (Apple provided drivers avoid this problem because they are always updated together with IONetworking.kext).
+As a result, the linking process produces garbage and the driver may call arbitrary code when trying to call functions from IONetworking.kext.
+This usually results in unpredicted behavior or a kernel panic.
+In order to recover from such a situation, you should clean the System Caches forcing the linker to recreate it's caches:
+    1. Delete all the files in /System/Library/Caches and it's subdirectories but leave the directories and the symbolic links intact.
+This is very important!
+    2. Reboot.
+    3. Recreate the kernel cache.
+    4. Reboot again.

 FAQ
 - How can I retrieve the kernel logs?
     - In Terminal type "grep kernel /var/log/system.log".